There is currently no estimates for how long the closure is likely to remain in place on the M11 in Essex

-The M11 in Essex is currently closed southbound between junctions 8 (Stanstead Airport) and 7 (Harlow) due to an ongoing Essex Police incident.
+The M11 in Essex is currently closed southbound between junctions 8 (Stansted Airport) and 7 (Harlow) due to an ongoing Essex Police incident.

 Highways England traffic officers are on scene working with Essex Police to manage traffic at the scene.
 There is currently no estimates for how long the closure is likely to remain in place.